Constraints on anomalous quartic gauge couplings by $\gamma\gamma \to W^+W^-$ scattering: Statistical significance of anomalous quartic gauge operators

 \subsection{Signal and Background Analysis}

 Experimentally, VBS is characterized by the presence of a pair of vector bosons and two forward jets.
 The SM process $pp\to jj\ell^+\ell^-\nu\bar{\nu}$ is treated as the irreducible background, the typical Feynman diagrams at tree level are shown in Fig.~\ref{fig:typicalBackground}, which can be categorized into three groups, electromagnetic-weak VBS~(EW-VBS), electromagnetic-weak non-VBS~(EW-non-VBS), and QCD diagrams.
 The signal is defined as the dimension-8 operators induced $\gamma \gamma\to W^+W^-$ process with leptonic decay, and we consider one vertex at a time.
 The typical Feynman diagram of the signal is shown in Fig.~\ref{fig:typicalSignal}.~(a), while the $s$-channel diagrams (e.g. Fig.~\ref{fig:typicalSignal}.~(b)) are excluded because they do not contribute to $\gamma\gamma \to W^+W^-$ process.
 In order to suppress the contribution of diagrams with a $Wtb$ vertex in electro-weak $W^+W^-jj$ production, especially the $t\bar{t}$ backgrounds, we exclude the $b$-jets in our events.
 The signal events are generated with the largest values of $\alpha _i$ in Table.~\ref{tab.1}.
 For both the signals and the background a CMS-like detector simulation is applied using the \verb"Delphes" framework~\cite{delphes}.
+The analyses of the signals and the background are completed by \verb"MLAnalysis"~\cite{Guo:2023nfu}.

 Events are required to have exactly two opposite sign charged leptons (electrons or muons) with at least $2$ jets, i.e. $N_{\ell}=2$, $N_{j}\geq 2$.
 To extract the VBS contribution, the standard VBF/VBS cuts are applied~\cite{VBFCut}.
 The distributions for signals and background of the invariant dijet mass ($M_{jj}$) and rapidity separation ($|\Delta y_{jj}|$) are shown in Fig.~\ref{fig:vbfcuts}.
 Since the cuts on the leptonic final states are very efficient, we choose relatively loose cuts $M_{jj}>180{\rm\ GeV}$ and $\left|\Delta y_{jj}\right|>2.3$ to increase the signal yield.